Last Updated on 11/7/2025.

 kansasfoodsource.org, and

 Harvesters.org provide locations of food banks and food pantries across the state.
-The United Way’s 211 hotline or website,
+Other non-state entities helping connect Kansans to resources in their community include: the United Way’s 211 hotline or website,

 The loss of federal funding places additional stress on Kansas food banks, pantries, and meals programs, which are already strained to meet the needs of those who utilize them.
 Kansans wishing to help their local food resources can find those locations on the Kansas Food Source website,